Complete Guide to Canada Student Visa Processing Time in 2026

 - Neglecting Follow-Ups: After submission, keep track of your application status and promptly respond to any requests for additional information from the visa office.

 These mistakes can be costly in terms of both time and money.
 By being proactive and thorough, you can avoid them and increase your chances of success.
-What actually works is treating your application like a project — with timelines, checklists, and regular reviews.
+What works best is treating your application like a project — with timelines, checklists, and regular reviews.

 Don’t make this critical error: submitting outdated language test scores.
 IELTS and TOEFL scores are typically valid for two years, but some institutions prefer more recent scores.
 Check both your university requirements and visa office preferences before submitting.